Kareem411/Object-Detection/README.md

 `python Land_Vehicles_Detector.py`

-4. Follow the prompts to choose between a camera or a video feed, select a mask (if desired), and choose whether to check for specific objects.
+4. Kindly proceed by selecting either a camera or a video feed based on your preference.
+Then, choose a confidence threshold to optimize the results.
+Once you've made your selections, please proceed with the execution.
+Your choices will help ensure a confident and successful outcome.

 ## License